MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-learning-base-06.md

 In the Hierarchy window, select the **RoverAssembly** object, then in the Inspector window, configure the **Tap To Place (Script)** component as follows:

-* Uncheck the checkbox next to it's name to make it inactive by default
+* Uncheck the checkbox next to its name to make it inactive by default
-* Click the small **+**icon to add another event
+* Click the small **+** icon to add another event
 * Assign the RoverExplorer > **RoverAssembly** object to the **None (Object)** field
 * From the **No Function** dropdown, select **TapToPlace** > **bool Enabled** to update this property value when the event is triggered
 * Verify that the argument checkbox is **unchecked**